anthonyhamilton360/activedirectory-powershell/README.md

 </p>
 <p>
-Once I have successfully logged in as lil.jof, I opened upcommand prompt to verify.
+Once I have successfully logged in as lil.jof, I opened command prompt to verify.
 </p>
 <br />